 BOTH Overpayments shall be calculated for periods not to exceed 12 months prior to the month in which the overpayment is discovered, except when IPV or fraud is found or suspected.
-Overpayments shall be calculated for the entire period over which excess found or suspected, overpayments shall be calculated for the entire period over which excess benefits were received, provided that period does not exceed six years from the date the overpayment was discovered.
+If IPV or fraud is found or suspected, overpayments shall be calculated for the entire period over which excess benefits were received, provided that period does not exceed six years from the date the overpayment was discovered.
 Although IMA may calculate overpayments exceeding 12 months when fraud is suspected, it may not collect for a period exceeding 12 months unless fraud or IPV has been determined (see Section 6.3.1: Types of Overpayments in this Chapter.)